 But this risk decreases as your baby grows.
 So, if you choose to breastfeed, you should have more treatment options as time goes on.

-It’s something to talk about with your doctor to find the solution that works for both you and your little one.
+They are the best allies for finding a solution that works for both you and your little one.